COMCIFS/comcifs.github.io/cif-json.md

     7. (Looped values).
 The column of values corresponding to a looped CIF dataname is represented as a JSON list.
 This list becomes the value of the JSON name corresponding to that dataname.
-Each value in the list is represented as for unlooped datanames
+Each value in the list is represented as for unlooped datanames.

-6. A JSON datablock object may contain a special name: `loop tags`.
+6. A JSON datablock object must contain a special name: `loop tags`.
 If this name appears, its value will be a list of lists.
 For each loop in the CIF block, a list of the datanames appearing in the loop will be included in the `loop tags` value.
-7. It is not an error to omit the `loop tags` name, even when the CIF data block contains a loop.
-If the `loop tags` name appears, information on all loops in the datablock must be included.
 9. If the CIF data block includes save frames (currently only used in dictionaries), the JSON datablock object must contain the special name `frames`.
 The value of this name is a JSON object.
 Each name in this object is the name of a save frame